✓

 // A USER module references a phantom state DECLARED in an imported library

-// must RESOLVE through the import map and UNIFY with the `<secret!>` that
+// RESOLVES through the import map and UNIFIES with the `<secret!>` that

 // make-secret issues — so this compiles, runs, and prints "ok".